 When the transaction executes statements that mutate data (DML statements), it doesn’t write committed values immediately.
 Instead, it creates two things that help it manage its progress:

-When a SQL transaction has finished issuing read and write statements, it
+When a SQL transaction has finished issuing read and write statements, it executes a

 After the transaction has been resolved and the client has been acknowledged, an asynchronous process is launched to replace all provisional write intents with committed values.
 This reduces the chance that future readers will observe the intents and need to check in with the intents' transaction record to determine its disposition.
 This can be important for performance because checking the status of another transaction by visiting its transaction record can be expensive.
 However, this cleanup process is strictly an optimization and not a matter of correctness.